sergeyhartmann/mockchamp/README.md

 2) Stub server `http://localhost:8182`.
 Handles incoming Http requests, picks up mock rules and makes fake responses.

-You can initialize MockChamp when starting a docker container with a set of mock rules from a json file.
+You can initialize MockChamp when starting a docker container with a set of mock rules from a json files.
-To do this, mount `rules.json` (see `Dockerfiles/rules.json`) in the `/mockchamp` folder of your docker container.
+To do this, mount `*.json` files (see `dockerfiles/rules.json` example) in the `/mockchamp` folder of your docker container.

 ```
 docker run -d -p 8181:8181 -p 8182:8182 -v $(pwd)/dockerfiles:/mockchamp sergeyhartmann/mockchamp